""

 All students must also complete an application and pass an audition.
 See the Mead Witter School of Music website for more information.
 Questions about the Music application and audition process should be directed to the Music Undergraduate Audition and Admissions Coordinator.

 Note: Students declared in the Bachelor of Music: Performance are not eligible to declare Music: Education, or the Music major.
+Students who are interested in pursuing a second major or certificate outside of music should meet with the Undergraduate Music Advisor to discuss their interests and ways of meeting their educational goals.

 Students admitted to UW-Madison and the Mead Witter School of Music will be declared in their music major or music degree program.
 All students must make satisfactory progress, as described below, to continue in their major or degree program.
 Students not meeting these requirements should meet with the Undergraduate Music Advisor to discuss their options for continuing in the Mead Witter School of Music.

 Students must meet all of the requirements below to continue in the program.
-Students not meeting any one of these requirements will be removed from the program and must choose a new major.
+Students not meeting any one of these requirements may be removed from the program and must choose a new major.
 Contact the Undergraduate Music Advisor for consideration of extenuating circumstances or if the student is considering a leave of absence (such as family emergency, personal wellness, study abroad, or approved accommodations)

 (1) Enrollment Requirements